CPUjoker303/netlify2.0/content/posts/best-closed-back-headphones-under-300-december-2020.md

 ![Razer Opus Active Headphones](/uploads/razer-opus-active-headphone-review.jpg "Razer Opus Active Headphones")

 Next Razer Opus review and for traveling you will get Opus hardshell case for carrying headset securely.
 The Razer headset body design is quite lovely, and beautifully designed headbands will surprise you.

 The Opus headphones are made of plastic material and have a resizable headband, which will help you adjust headphones' size adjustment.

 The fantastic pad is very soft and gives you full comfort, and for those people who wear glasses, the headset is perfect because the headset wearing does not affect your glasses.

 The Razer Opus has the ideal headphone clamp for the perfect blend, and when you shake your head during any activity like running, walking, traveling, gaming, it will not affect the headphone, and it stays in its position correctly.

+On the headphone left-hand side, you will find the power ON/OFF button, and also there you will also find the ambient noise cancellation button, which will help you in toggling ANC ON/OFF you have to press the buttons for work.

+You get a type-c cable that will charge your headset, and this Razer Opus headset can easily give you 25 hours of backup using wirelessly.
+Overall the Razer Opus is the best closed back headphone under 300 dollars.

 #### Specifications